httpwg/http-extensions/draft-ietf-httpbis-http2-secondary-certs.md

 `CERTIFICATE` frame with the same `Cert-ID` following the receipt of a `CERTIFICATE` frame with `TO_BE_CONTINUED` unset MUST be treated as a connection error of type `PROTOCOL_ERROR`.

-If the `AUTOMATIC_USE` flag is set, the recipient MAY omit sending `CERTIFICATE_NEEDED` frames on future streams which would require a similar certificate and use the referenced certificate for authentication without further notice to the holder.
-This behavior is optional, and receipt of a `CERTIFICATE_NEEDED` frame does not imply that previously-presented certificates were unacceptable, even if `AUTOMATIC_USE` was set.
-Servers MUST set the `AUTOMATIC_USE` flag when sending a `CERTIFICATE` frame.
-A server MUST NOT send certificates for origins which it is not prepared to service on the current connection.

 Upon receiving a complete series of `CERTIFICATE` frames, the receiver may validate the Exported Authenticator value by using the exported authenticator